princeton-orfe/reomail/README.md

 ## Authentication

-AUthentication requires an App registration via Microsoft Azure with the following API permissions.
+Authentication requires an App registration via Microsoft Azure with the following API permissions for authorization.

 * Mail.Read
 * Mail.Send